Admissions - Master Degrees

 3. the student’s overall grade point must satisfy the minimum 3.0.

-Students applying for the joint degrees also must apply to the Diana R. Garland School of Social Work, the Law School or the Graduate School and complete all appropriate requirements toward admission to that program.
+Students applying for any dual degrees must also apply to the Diana R. Garland School of Social Work, the Law School or the Graduate School, respectively, and complete all appropriate requirements toward admission to that program.

 Deadlines for all completed applications, including references, to be received at Truett are as follows: